sa-tre/satre-specification/.github/pull_request_template.md

 Feel free to leave these empty.
 -->

-- [ ] This PR has had the appropriate labels assigned
+- [ ] This pull request has had the appropriate labels assigned
-- [ ] This PR has been added to the SATRE backlog project board
+- [ ] This pull request has been added to the SATRE backlog project board
-- [ ] This PR has been assigned to one or more maintainers
+- [ ] This pull request has been assigned to one or more maintainers

 ### :arrow_heading_up: Summary